mnajib/nixconfig-NajibMalaysia/README.md

 ## Home-Manager for user-level Management

+**Use Nix to clone the repositories (initial setup) and Git to manage all subsequent changes and commits.**

 I'm still learning my way around NixOS and Home Manager, so this setup represents my current attempt to find a good workflow.
 From what I understand, this configuration tries to blend the declarative approach with some practical flexibility.

 I've created what I believe is a custom Home Manager module (programs.repo-bootstrap) that tries to automatically set up my essential Git repositories when I first log into a new system.
 I think this helps me get a working environment quickly after a fresh install.
 But I also wanted to keep the ability to edit files directly when I need to experiment quickly.